odinuv/web/articles/sql-aggregation/index.md

 doing and **why** it returns the data it returns.
 In this article, I will try to explain some of the common approaches and the differences between them.
 Honestly, this is quite difficult and requires a lot of thinking.
-In the second part of the article I will explain what aggregation in SQL is what it is good for.
+In the second part of the article I will explain what aggregation in SQL is and what it is good for.

 ## Sub-queries